 Appealing a Missouri DWI Administrative Hearing

-Once the appeal is filed, the case moves to a de novo hearing—meaning the St. Louis County, MO circuit court will conduct an entirely new review of the evidence, without relying on the DOR’s previous decision.
-Unlike administrative hearings, circuit appeals allow live witness testimony, providing our St. Louis County, MO DWI/DUI lawyers an opportunity to present a stronger defense for your case.
+Once it’s filed, the case moves to a de novo hearing, where the St. Louis County, MO circuit court will conduct a fresh review of the evidence without relying on or deferring to the DOR’s previous decision.
+And, unlike in an administrative hearing, circuit court appeals often allow live witness testimony providing our St. Louis County, MO DWI/DUI attorneys to present a stronger defense.

 It is important to note though, that filing an appeal does not automatically pause your suspension or revocation.
 In fact, your penalty could go into effect before the appeal hearing occurs meaning you may not be able to drive until the St. Louis County, MO circuit court rules on your case.
 If the court ultimately determines that there was insufficient evidence for the suspension or revocation, your driving privileges may be reinstated but this ruling would come only after a period of restricted or suspended driving.

-When you hire a Combs Waterkotte St. Louis County, MO DWI administrative hearing lawyer, you’re not just hiring a leading DWI administrative hearing lawyer lawyer in St. Louis County, MO and throughout Missouri – you are protecting your license, your rights, your freedom, and your future.
-Along with esteemed DWI administrative hearing attorneys, our legal team is available 24/7 and offers expertise in the following areas for St. Louis County, MO residents:
+When you partner with a Combs Waterkotte DWI administrative hearing lawyer in or around St. Louis County, MO, you’re not just choosing a leading DWI administrative hearing lawyer lawyer in St. Louis County, MO and throughout Missouri – you are protecting your license, your rights, your freedom, and your future.
+In addition to experienced DWI administrative hearing lawyers, our legal team is available 24/7 and offers expertise in the following areas for residents in St. Louis County and beyond:

 Time is Running Out—Get a St. Louis County, MO DWI Administrative Hearing Lawyer on Your Side to Keep Your Driving Privileges